TomerShech/Binventor/README.md

-# QPastes
+# Binventor
-This is a web app similar to pastebin.com for sharing code and text snippets.
-Made for my Computer Science class.
+Binventor is a simple and easy to use pastebin-like web app.